Miami and Fort Lauderdale Probate and Estate Administration Attorney

 In cases involving probate administration, it is wise to consult with an attorney who specializes in this area of the law.
-The attorneys at Tables Law Group will provide answers to your questions, review the will and advise you of the best course of action to pursue.
+The probate and estate administration attorneys at Tables Law Group will provide answers to your questions, review the will and advise you of the best course of action to pursue.
 Having an attorney knowledgeable in probate administration, probate law, and probate court procedures, can make a big difference in not only preventing errors and delays, but in providing you with true asset protection.

 The attorneys at the firm will work closely with the personal representative to accomplish the following tasks as part of the probate process:

 - Submitting wills to the court to be verified and approved,

 - Notifying heirs and creditors of the probate administration proceedings,

 - Gathering up assets in order to do a complete estate inventory,

 - Receiving, reviewing and approving or disapproving creditor claims,

 - Paying bills and taxes from the estate,

 - If needed, selling assets, under supervision of the court,